New Tools for Science Policy

 Rick Worthington is Professor of Politics and Chair of the Program in Public Policy Analysis at Pomona College in Claremont, California.
 He also chairs the Science, Technology and Society Program of the Claremont Colleges.
 Rick’s research and teaching center on…

-Associate Director, Consortium for Science, Policy and Outcomes (CSPO), DC; Clinical Associate Professor, School for the Future of Innovation in Society (SFIS); Arizona State University
+Associate Director, Consortium for Science, Policy and Outcomes (CSPO); Clinical Professor, School for the Future of Innovation in Society (SFIS); Arizona State University

 Director, Science, Technology and Society Program, A. James Clark School of Engineering, University of Maryland, College Park